 WordPress has a particular learning curve.
 Let's face it: initially, open-source solutions were build-up for developers.
 WooCommerce stands out as an incredibly user-friendly platform compared to other open-source tools.
 However, its flexibility and a pool of unique features come at a price of tech complexity for a complete newbie.

 Hidden charges.
 If there's no fixed monthly fee, you've to sketch out a perspective budget beforehand.
-Bear in mind that themes, website design, technical support, ongoing maintenance, domain name, and hosting service costs will rest on your shoulders.
+Remember that themes, website design, technical support, ongoing maintenance, domain name, and hosting service costs will rest on your shoulders.
 Undoubtedly, the decision on how much to invest has to be made on your behalf.
 But WordPress's budget can vary drastically.
-For a better understanding of the WordPress pricing policy, check out our recent post on how much WooCommerce really costs.
+For a better understanding of the WordPress pricing policy, check out our recent post on WooCommerce pricing.

 WIX provides you with effective tools to build attractive and stylish looking websites with over 500 templates.
 Also, retailers can design their own templates to bring their eCommerce visions to life.
 WIX's template collection is a game-changer for those who don't want the hassle of creating a website from scratch.